View All 1802 Capped Bust to Right Half Eagle

 Description

 The 1802 Capped Bust to Right Half Eagle - 1802/1 is a Gold Half Eagle produced at the Philadelphia Mint as part of the Capped Bust to Right Half Eagles 1795-1807 series.
-The U.S. Mint produced 53,176 examples.
-The obverse features Liberty facing right wearing a cloth cap (pileus), while the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1795-1798) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1795-1807).
-Designed by Robert Scot.
+Total mintage reached 53,176.
+The obverse features Liberty facing right wearing a cloth cap (pileus) and the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1795-1798) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1795-1807).
+The 1802/1 overdate is a notable variety.
+Production continued at Philadelphia.
+Estimated market value ranges from $6.2K to $42K depending on grade and condition.
 Struck in 91.7% gold, 8.3% copper, weighing 8.75 grams, 25 mm in diameter, with a reeded edge.
 Cataloged as PCGS #8083.
-The Capped Bust Right Half Eagle ($5 gold) was the first gold coin struck at the U.S. The 1798 small eagle is a famous rarity.
-The Bass-Dannreuther reference catalogs numerous die varieties.
-These coins represent the very beginning of American gold coinage.

 External References